primalmotion/bootsig/README.md

 You will be prompted for your passphrase (or your pin if you use smartcard) to sign `/boot/boot.sum` and `/boot/boot.count`

-## Systemd integration

-You can start a timer that will verify regularly the signature:

-    systemd enable --now bootsig.timer

-## Pacman integration

-On Arch, you can make pacman run the verification after updating several key packages.

-    sudo mkdir -p /etc/pacman.d/hooks/
-    sudo cp 99-bootsig.hook /etc/pacman.d/hooks

 ## Post script

 You probably want to know if the boot integrity is not cheking up, like showing